-As a part of the year-end closing process, a determination is made of the dollar value of accumulated compensatory time due employees on June 30 using current salary levels.
+As a part of the year-end closing process, a determination is made of the dollar value of accumulated compensatory time, personal holidays, exchange time, and other leave types that meet the definition of a compensated absence in Subsection 80.30.55 that is due employees on June 30 using current salary levels.

 One of two methods is to be employed in this computation:

-Determine the accumulated compensatory time liability on an employee-by-employee basis by multiplying the hours worked at time-and-one-half by the respective employee's current hourly rate; or

-• Multiply the total accumulated compensatory time hours worked at time-and-one-half by an average hourly rate.
-(This option is to be used only by those agencies not having an automated system capable of making the calculation on an individual employee basis.)
+- Determine the accumulated leave liability on an employee-by-employee basis by multiplying the hours by the respective employee's current hourly rate or the rate at which the leave is paid out.
+For example compensatory time may be paid at the employee's current hourly rate times one-and-a-half; or - Multiply the total accumulated leave balances by an average hourly rate.
+(This option is to be used only by those agencies that do not have an automated system capable of making the calculation on an individual employee basis.)

-Once the dollar value of the compensatory time due employees is determined the employer portion of associated payroll related costs (i.e., pension and social security and Medicare taxes) is calculated.
-The sum of the amount payable to employees and the employer share of the related payroll taxes and benefits represents Accrued Compensatory Time Payable.
+Once the dollar value of the compensatory time and miscellaneous leave due to employees is determined, the employer portion of associated payroll related costs is calculated.
+The sum of the amount payable to employees and the employer share of the related payroll costs represents Accrued Compensatory and Miscellaneous Leave Payable.